JoseGayosoNeto/JoseGayosoNeto/README.md

 - 🛠 Junior Developer focused on Python and JavaScript

 - 📝 I've been interest in full-stack Web Development, Analytics and Data Science

+- 💻 Back-end addicted

-- 👨‍💻 Looking for internships in Information Technology (IT)
+- 👨‍💻 Looking for opportunities in Information Technology (IT)

 - 🔋 Always looking for knowledge